Carving & Sculpture

 Woodcarving includes techniques such as in-the-round, high and low relief carving, incised carving, chip carving, whittling, lettering, woodcut and wood engraving, pattern making, chain-saw carving, and sculpture.
 The carving may stand alone or be an embellishment on other wood products, such as furniture or bowls.

-There are, therefore, a huge range of applications that one can try.
+There are a huge range of applications that you can try.
 The variety in the tools is greater than other woodworking disciplines and properly sharpened tools are essential.
 The choice of timber, and thus the understanding of the properties of timber, is also critical.